shubham-padia/asr_airflow/README.md

 - Go to Admin > Variables
 - Import variables by choosing the file `airflow_default_variables.json`
 - Change the variables to point to the path of scripts on your system.

+##### Glossary:
+- **Recording_id**: Usually the name of your Recording Info file i.e. the file that contains the information about the sessions, mic types and channels
+- **Pipeline_id**: The name for the different combination of steps you are running for the same recording id.
+- **BASE_FOLDER**: The folder where asr_airflow has been installed.
+- **Pipeline Creator**: The frontend for generating pipeline files.

+##### Output file Structure:

+- `BASE_FOLDER/<Recording_id>/<Pipeline_id>/<session(1/2/3...)>/<mic_name or "hybrid">/<0_raw or 1_vad or 1_dia or 2_decoder>/<Your_output_files>`

+# Steps
+1. Upload your audio files to `BASE_FOLDER/data/<Recording_id>`
+2. Open the Pipeline Creator and upload you recording metadata files.
+Fill the name (which will be the name of the file you downlaod when you click the submit button), recording_id, version, and pipeline_id. **The combination of `Recording_id` + `Pipeline_id` should always be unique.** The name of the pipeline will be `<Recording_id>-<Pipeline_id>`.
+3. Add steps for your pipeline in the steps section, check the graph for your steps by clicking `view graph` on the navbar.
+If you are satisfied with the graph, then click on the submit button and the file will be downloaded at <name>.json.
+4. NOTE: To use the downloaded file for another recording metadata file, you can use the import function at the top of the navbar.
+The imported pipeline will the contain the old recording data.
+You can replace that by uploading the new metadata file.
+Please remember to first import the pipeline and then import the metadata file.
+5. Upload the downloaded metadata file to `BASE_FOLDER/metadata` directory.
+The file watcher in that directory will log the file in the database.
+The pipeline will then be registered to airflow after a wait of 1-2 mins.
+6. Search for `<Recording_id>-<Pipeline_id>` in airflow and turn the toggle button in airflow for whichever session you want to run for the uploaded pipeline.
+Check the status of the pipeline to see whether the pipeline has been successfully executed.